Share this post

 How do you know if your squash is ready to use?
 Well, the stem tells you all you need to know.
 When hard squashes are picked, they’re really not ready to use.
 The farmers cure them—which just basically means they’re drying out the flesh, toughening the skin, and that’s where the stem comes in.

 This will tell you everything you need to know.
 You want the squash to feel heavy for its size–you don’t want it to be soft, you want it to be hard not soft.
-You also want to look for a deeply colored shell color for variety.
+You also want to look for a deeply colored shell color for the variety.

 How to Store Winter Squash

-They don’t like the cold, keep it in the warmer part of your walk-in.
+They don’t like the cold, keep them in the warmer part of your walk-in.
 Usually the warmest part of your cooler in by the door.
 Excessive cold will cause the surface to pit and exacerbate any decay.
 Squash are hardy, if you have limited cooler space, you can stack the cases.
 They will last a while in your cooler if stored properly.

-Produce 101: Winter Squash — Common Types
+Produce 101: Winter Squash — Common Types of Squash

 Sugar Pie Pumpkins are great for, well..pie.